ckipp01/mill-dependency-submission/README.md

 ### - `working-directory` (optional)

 The relative path of the working directory of your build (where your .mill-version and build.sc are).
-This defaults to ".".
+This defaults to `.`.

 ### - `plugin-version` (optional)

-Override the default version of [ckipp01/mill-github-dependency-graph](https://github.com/ckipp01/mill-github-dependency-graph) plugin that is used internally."
+Override the default version of [ckipp01/mill-github-dependency-graph](https://github.com/ckipp01/mill-github-dependency-graph) plugin that is used internally.

 ## Troubleshooting